USDA Plant Hardiness Zone Map. Mapping by PRISM Climate Group, Oregon State University

 Softneck garlic (typically) does not produce a scape, and therefore softneck garlic does not produce these bulbis "garlic seed".

 Bulbils are tiny, undivided bulbs produced in the scape of hardneck garlic.
 The bulbils are clones of the mother plant that can be planted to produce a replica of this parent.
 The amount of garlic seed produced depends on the variety.
-Some scapes contain less than 10 garlic plant bulbils - others may contain a 150 or more, depending upon the variety.
+Some scapes contain less than 10 garlic plant bulbils - others may contain 150 or more, depending upon the variety.
 Bulbil size ranges as well, from that of a grain of rice to the size of a sweet pea.
 Each tiny garlic bulbil is like a miniature garlic clove and is in effect a garlic seed.

 Why plant garlic bulbils?
 There are several reasons to plant bulbils, either instead of or in addition to planting garlic cloves.
 Some garlic growers find they can build up their garlic stock using the bulbil method.
 Growers of garlic who are in a big hurry and wish to bring a full crop to market next year, plant garlic cloves instead of bulbils.
-The benefits to garlic growers include the dismissal of soil-born disease (such as white rot, nematodes, fungus, etc), exponential growth of seed stock, and gradual acclimatization of a hardneck garlic cultivar - to your climate and growing conditions.
+The benefits to garlic growers include the dismissal of soil-born diseases (such as white rot, nematodes, fungus, etc), exponential growth of seed stock, and gradual acclimatization of a hardneck garlic cultivar - to your climate and growing conditions.
 And, Bulbils can be eaten just like a clove.

 If you want to grow garlic using these small pea-size bulbils, keep in mind that planting garlic seed is slightly different from planting garlic cloves.
 Garlic cloves, planted in the fall, will typically produce a harvestable crop the following summer.
-Garlic started with bulbils takes a bit longer.
+Garlic started with bulbils and takes a bit longer.
 Start by planting garlic seeds in the fall at the same time as your regular garlic bulbs.
 They should be kept separate and labeled as such because they’ll take extra time to mature.
 Patience is key here.
 To harvest a full-size, fully mature garlic plant from bulbils can take two or more years.
 The tiny bulbil is much smaller than a garlic clove, and the plant will need a full year to get established in the soil and grow to the size of a garlic clove.
 The first year, it produces a single clove similar to a small golf ball, sometimes referred to as a garlic round (see chart below).
 Another year later, it’ll produce a full harvestable garlic bulb.

 ADVANTAGES: The advantage of planting bulbils is that it helps growers increase planting stock in an economical way.
 An umbel can provide anywhere from 20 to 100+ bulbils for planting.
 In comparison, garlic bulbs provide 4 to 10 planting cloves.
-Another advantage of growing your garlic from bulbils is they provide you with a with a seed stock free of soil-borne diseases.
+Another advantage of growing your garlic from bulbils is they provide you with a seed stock free of soil-borne diseases.
 Bulbils can be planted more densely as compared to planting cloves.
 Each year as they get bigger, you'll to provide them with more space.
 This give you time to scale up your operation.
 Planting bulbils is less expensive than growing garlic from cloves, but the big tradeoff is cost vs time.
 Another advantage here is that bulbils may be more resistant to soil-borne diseases and better adapted to your region.

 DISADVANTAGES: The disadvantage of growing garlic from bulbils is that it generally takes 2-3 years of successive plantings to achieve good-sized bulbs.